COVID-19 took a toll on heart health and doctors are still grappling with how to help

 “We’d see it worse if you were not on Dr. Verma’s meds,” Hughes said, showing Camilleri exercises to do while lying down and monitoring his heart rate.
 “We need to rewire your system” to normalize that fight-or-flight response.

 Camilleri said he noticed some improvement as Verma mixed and matched prescriptions based on his reactions.
-Then he developed even more health problems after a second bout of COVID-19 in the spring, a disability that forced him to retire.
+But then a second bout with COVID-19 in the spring caused even more health problems, a disability that forced him to retire.

 How big is the post-COVID heart risk?
 To find out, Al-Aly analyzed medical records from a massive Veterans Administration database.
 People who’d survived COVID-19 early in the pandemic were more likely to experience abnormal heartbeats, blood clots, chest pain and palpitations, even heart attacks and strokes up to a year later compared to the uninfected.
 That includes even middle-aged people without prior signs of heart disease